I have a short story for you all! I hope you enjoy it!

 My mind flashes back to that day.
 How many times did I relive this memory, trying to figure out why Adrian left me?
 But now the pieces start to click together.

-“They didn’t forget me and sent a page to find me.
-He took me to the castle and the king and queen explained everything to me.”
+“They brought me to the castle and explained everything to me.”
 Adrian runs a hand through his curls.
 “I know I am doing a rubbish job of telling the story.
 I have never been good at telling stories, you know.
 You were always the one good at that.”

 “Why didn’t you tell me why you left?”
 I say, forcing myself to look Adrian in the eye.